mramshaw/Rasa_with_Botium/README.md

 #### Botium testing with BDD

-The following article seems to give a good grounding on Botium and BDD:
+The following article seems to give a good grounding on BDD with Cucumber & Gherkin:

     http://www.sitepoint.com/bdd-javascript-cucumber-gherkin/